Mattlister/FilmDBMain/README.md

 * As standard when building a site, I used [Google Fonts](https://fonts.google.com/) and spent time looking through the options.
 I wanted something that looked futuristic to tie in with the image and engaging to the user.
 Chosen Fonts: Montserrat

-### UX

-- It wasn't bold enough and so a single blown up image with a colourful picture I feel gives it a much bigger impact when viewed by
-- a user.

 ### Project Goals